 Mummy Confession: We have never been on a family holiday.
 This winter, we plan on going on a nice holiday to the snow

 Disclosure: This list has been compiled of my own accord and I have not been compensated or sponsored by any of the following companies for this post.
-This post, however does contain some affiliate links which just means I earn commissions on qualifying purchases.
+This post, however does contain affiliate links which means I earn commissions on qualifying purchases.
 Please see my full disclosure policy for details.

 To my friends overseas, it may seem like a silly idea, having to travel to see the snow.
 Sydney never gets snow, though, so it is necessary if my kids want to see the fluffy white stuff.
 They have never seen snow (except for when my oldest was 9 months old, but there is no way she remembers that).
 So, this is going to be exciting for everyone!